DigitalState/Demo/resource/fixtures/README.md

 For demo purposes, we have created fixtures overrides for each microservices, which are exact duplicates of the base decentralized fixtures found in each microservices.

+> Note: when overriding fixtures for a microservice, it is required to include all fixture files.
+It is not possible to just override specific files.

 ## Structure

 Fixtures are implemented as [YML configuration](https://en.wikipedia.org/wiki/YAML) files.
 Each files represents a list of items (such as entities, forms, workflows), that will be loaded into the microservice.